Detroit Naval Armory: History

 The WPA also funded numerous Federal Art Project contributions to the armory between 1936 and 1941.
 Captain Brodhead and architect William Stratton accepted a proposal by artist David Fredenthal and reconfigured an entire wall in the wardroom to include bookshelves and a fireplace.
 Fredenthal and his assistants then created a mural in five panels, in true fresco, depicting the range of experiences on shipboard.
 He also created a smaller mural in the adjacent bar area.
 A mural on the four walls of the mess hall was painted by Edgar Yaeger; one of his assistants, John Tabaczuk, carved some 20 insets for wooden doors in the building, as well as a fanciful bannister on the stairway to the penthouse.
 Gustave Hildebrand, assisted by James Johnson, incised plaster on the four walls at the main east entrance to create 800 feet of bas relief depicting the everyday activities of sailors.
 This collection of WPA art is the largest collection of federally funded Depression-era artwork of any building in the state; one authority stated that the Detroit Naval Armory contains "the richest WPA art collection of any building in Michigan, with the greatest variety of different media in one collection."

 During World War II, the armory was used as a barracks and schoolhouse for Navy diesel and electrical schools.
 After the war ended, it was again used as a training center for reservists.

 The armory was eventually renamed the R. Thornton Brodhead Armory, in memory of its first Naval leader.
 The armory was home to Marines and Sailors of Headquarters and Service Company, 1st Battalion, 24th Marines until 2004.
 As of 2008, plans were to refurbish the armory to include bowling, fitness and youth boxing club facilities.
+In 2021, the City of Detroit sold the armory to The Parade Co., the organization responsible for Detroit's Thanksgiving Day Parade.